 Editor's note: Welcome to ASU Now's live-blog coverage of the opening week of the Ambassador Barbara Barrett & Justice Sandra Day O’Connor Washington Center at Arizona State University, the university's new home in Washington, D.C.
-Find the event schedule here and more photos from the week here.
+You can also check out the full event schedule and see all the best photos from the week.

 Conversation: How Do We End Terrorism?